mohitsubramaniam15/mohitsubramaniam15/README.md

 <p>
   I enjoy playing the guitar 🎸, working on hardware projects 🔧 (hint: <a href="https://github.com/mohitsubramaniam15/mohitsubramaniam15?tab=readme-ov-file#-hobby-projects">check hobby projects</a>), and watching movies 🎬 in my free time.
 </p>
+My favourite visualisation tool is **PowerBI** and I have some experience with EDA and basic ML models.
 ---

 ## 🧰 Languages and Tools